 - 4. If the latest firmware version at the website is newer than the version on your instrument, you should upgrade the firmware. - 5.
 Click the Firmware Release version for your instrument to download the update. - 6.
-Go to the Firmware upgrade procedure.
+Go to the Upgrade the firmware procedure.